Gtalen/data-analytics/README.md

 ### Contributors
 - Ebelechukwu Chidimma Igwagu

-- Contributing: This project is open to external contribution.
+- Eager to contribute? his project is open to external contribution.

+### License
+This project is available under the MIT, GNU license.